triton-inference-server/server/docs/getting_started/llm.md

+# Deploying Phi-3 Model with Triton and TRT-LLM

 This document captures the steps I took to build Phi-3 with TRT-LLM and deploy with Triton Inference Server.
 There’s also a section at the end that shows how to use GenAI-Perf to run benchmarks to see how the model is performing in terms of throughput and latency.

 Tested and confirmed to work with the following: